 It is generally believed that hip dysplasia is a congenital condition, however, environmental factors can also play a role in the development of the condition such as diet, excessive growth rate, type of exercise, poor hind muscle development, repetitive strain injuries and weight gain.

 Whilst hip dysplasia is more common in large breed dogs such as Great Danes, St. Bernards and Rottweilers, other breeds such as German Shepherds, Golden Retrievers, Bulldogs, Mastiffs, Labradors and Pugs are also susceptible to the condition.

 How we can help

 This is done with targeted low impact exercises to strengthen the muscles around the hip joint and hind legs to reduce joint laxity.
 We also release tension in those areas where your dog has been compensating with for their aching joint.
-Prolonged overload of other body parts due to abnormal gait patterns (i.e. lameness) leads to painfully tight muscles, muscle spasms and trigger points.
+Prolonged overload of other body parts due to abnormal gait patterns leads to painful muscles stiffness, muscle spasms and trigger points.
 At Paws4Paws we help to release tight muscles and trigger points to decrease pain and increase mobility.
 Massage therapy also promotes blood flow to the affected area which helps to reduce inflammation.

 We also assess your home environment and, if necessary, give suggestions on how you can modify and adapt your home to decrease your dog’s discomfort, mitigate flare-ups and slow the progression of the degeneration of the joint.
-We will provide you with a customised exercise plan for you to continue treatment at home.
+We will provide you with a customised exercise plan (including videos of the exercises) for you to continue treatment at home.